fidelity/spock/website/docs/advanced_features/Keyword-Configs.md

 ### Specifying The Config Keyword Argument

 Let's pass in the `yaml` configuration file via the config keyword argument instead of at the command line.
-Simply add the `config` keyword argument to the `ConfigArgBuilder`.
+Simply add the `config` keyword argument to the `SpockBuilder`.
 Note: This is not the recommended best practice as it creates a dependency between code and configuration files.
 Please use the `-c` command line argument whenever possible.
 The `config` keyword arg should be used *ONLY* when necessary.